Cyrix126/contact-manager/README.md

 ## Contact-Manager

-contact-manager (cm for short), is a command line contact manager written in rust using the library [vard_parser](https://crates.io/crates/vcard_parser).
+contact-manager (cm for short), is a [fast](../benchs), minimalist, powerfull and correct command line interface contact manager written in rust.

 It also expose his own high-level library for other crates to use.

 ### Overview

-cm is used to manage contacts manually or automaticly and their address books.
-It can be integrated with softwares who need access to contacts using the public API or by the immediate mode and/or generation of index.
+cm is used to manage contacts manually or automaticly with address books.
+It can be integrated with softwares who need access to contacts, using the library or with the immediate mode binary.

-Two modes are available from the command line:\

-#### Immediate mode

-Return result(s) after one command, made for alias command in terminal or for integration with other software who need access to a contact manager.\

-#### Interactive mode:

-Interact with the user with prompts and menu to make the use more user friendly.\
+cm is still in devellopement, but is actually useable.
+You can check the [ROADMAP](ROADMAP.md) to see the direction I intend to take for this sotfware and the [TODO](TODO.md) for more shortly features.

 ### Features

+- [x] fast, power and correct contact-manager

+An inconveniance could be that if you try to use this programm with already existing vcards contact not following the spec, the programm could crash.

+If that's the case, the programm will tell you exacltly which vcard is wrong and why.

+Use the **import** function to be sure everything is valid.

 #### Immediate Mode

-- [x] create, find, modify and delete contact, filter by book
+- [x] prevent bad input from user.
+- [x] optional pretty output
+- [x] no input after execution, so very easy to alias or integrate to scripts.
+- [x] use a default book in case no books are specified.
+- [x] args to use easly the public functions of the library.
+- [ ] shell autocompletion generation

+#### Public API

+- [x] import from file/directory
+- [x] export to file
+- [x] create/delete contact
-- [x] create, rename, delete address book.
+- [x] create/delete/rename address book.
-- [x] search for any field by any field, filter by book
-- [x] edit any field by any field, filter by book
+- [x] create/search/delete any property to vcard with any property with any logical operator
-- [ ] set priority of a field
-- [ ] delete a field
 - [x] generate index for other sotfware (such as an email client).

-#### Public API

-- [ ] create, find, modify and delete contact, filter by book
-- [ ] search for any field by any field, filter by book
-- [ ] edit any field by any field, filter by book
+- [x] filter by book
+- [x] forgiveable search
+- [x] contacts in books as links to save space and trouble.

 #### Interactive Mode

-- [x] forgiveable search with multiple finds.
 - [ ] menu for managing contacts.
 - [ ] presentation of a contacts.